 What sparks discovery?
 The most disruptive advances in modern technology – the internet, smartphones, artificial intelligence – may seem like giant leaps forward.
 But in fact, they are the culmination of countless tiny steps.
 The most powerful aha moments happen back in the labs of our brilliant scientists long before a shiny new gadget hits the shelves.
 The battery in the car you drive, the nanoelectronics that surge data through your phone, the life-saving equipment used in healthcare: these may all be the product of advances in high tech systems and materials.
 Amsterdam Science Park is leading the way in sensor technology, nanolithography, photonics, and metamaterial.
 Research topics that lay the foundation for a tech-smarter future.

 Home to NWO-funded research institutes including Nikhef, AMOLF and ARCNL, as well as the University of Amsterdam’s Faculty of Science, Amsterdam Science Park brings together the region’s leading HTSM researchers.
-Right next door, you’ll find knowledge institutes such as the CWI, the UvA’s Informatics Institute, the Innovation Center for Artificial Intelligence and the eScience Center.
+Right next door, you’ll find knowledge institutes such as the CWI, the UvA’s Informatics Institute, the Innovation Center for Artificial Intelligence (ICAI) and the eScience Center.
 This collaborative environment encourages scientists from different disciplines to team up on innovative projects.

 Prof. Jo van den Brand, Researcher at Nikhef